 Open Windows Defender by clicking the Start button .
 In the search box, type Defender, and then, in the list of results, click Windows Defender.

 Under Automatic scanning, make sure the Automatically scan my computer (recommended) check box is selected.

 Select the Check for updated definitions before scanning check box, and then click Save.

-If you don't use scheduled scans, or if you don't get updates automatically, you should check for new definitions at least once a week.
+If you don't use scheduled scans or don't get updates automatically, you should check for new definitions at least once a week.
 To help protect your computer, Windows Defender will notify you if your definitions are out of date for more than seven days.